 - How long your appliances stay cold will depend on their size, how full they are (a fuller cooler will stay cold longer), and how warm the air around them is; a refrigerator will warm up within a few hours; a freezer is typically OK for a full day or longer.

 - Once you decide to open the refrigerator or freezer, plan to eat everything you can as fast as you can - a thawing freezer and a backyard grill can be the foundation of an excellent neighborhood "freezer party."

 - Eliminate unnecessary travel especially by car as some traffic lights may be out and roads could be congested.

 - If water pressure fails, a bucket of water dumped manually into a toilet will cause it to flush.

-- If dry ice is offered, please click on this link to determine how much dry ice you will need.
+- If dry ice is offered, please read the What Is Dry Ice (PDF) to determine how much dry ice you will need.
 Please make sure to handle dry ice safely.
 Remember that dry ice is much colder than regular ice, and can burn the skin similar to frostbite.
 You should wear insulated gloves when handling it.
 Wear safety glasses and a face shield if you are cutting or chipping it

 - If power is restored, be certain it is steady before you plug equipment into it.